-e) Supplier Interviews (new action): This Reporting Period, Atturra expanded its visibility of its international supply chain by conducting video interviews with selected overseas suppliers.
-These interviews involved questions focused on the supplier's operations, supply chain, and modern slavery policies, procedures and risks.

-f) Training: At Atturra, we foster a culture of compliance, continuous improvement, integrity and honesty which is reflected in the way we conduct our business.
+- e) Supplier Interviews: Atturra conducted a video interview with an overseas supplier based in the Philippines.
+This interview involved questions focused on the supplier's operations, supply chain, and modern slavery policies, procedures and risks. - f) Training: At Atturra, we foster a culture of compliance, continuous improvement, integrity and honesty which is reflected in the way we conduct our business.
 Atturra's modern slavery obligations and policies, procurement process, and awareness of modern slavery risks are communicated to Atturra's employees through live and recorded training sessions.
-This training is delivered to senior management and personnel involved in procurement such as staff in the Marketing, HR, Talent Acquisition, Finance and IT departments.
-Additionally, this Reporting Period, training sessions were also delivered to staff that have joined Atturra as a part of acquisitions.
+Additionally, this Reporting Period, Atturra produced a training video and quiz that has been added to Atturra's learning management system, SuccessFactors.
+This training is compulsory for all Managers and Finance staff with a minimum pass rate of 80%.